murtyjones/kiwi-react/README.md

 # kiwi-react

-This is the front-end server for the Kiwi app.
+This is the front-end of the Kiwi app.
 ## Getting started
 ### Mac
 1. Install `nvm` ([instructions](https://www.codementor.io/mercurial/how-to-install-node-js-on-macos-sierra-mphz41ekk))